-251 Parlimentary Assembly of the Council of Europe, Recommendation 1807 (2007) "Regularisation programmes for irregular migrants", adopted on 1 October 2007.
+&lt;sup>251 Parlimentary Assembly of the Council of Europe, Recommendation 1807 (2007) Regularisation Programmes for Irregular Migrants, adopted on 1 October 2007.
+The Stockholm Programme (2010/C115/01), p.

-252Above n.186, p.
 10.

-253 The EUCJ had already issued a preliminary ruling interpreting article 15 of the RD, which was declared legislation to provide for a sentence of imprisonment to be imposed on irregularly staying TCN on the sole ground that he/she remains, without valid grounds, on the territory of that MS, contrary to an order to leave that territory within a given period.254 This means that, from now on, EUMS will be violating EU law if they impose imprisonment penalties to irregular immigrants merely based on their irregular migration status.
+criminalisation of irregular immigrants in the EU.
+That day, the EUCI issued a judgement which declared that Articles 15 and 16 of the RD should be interpreted as precluding a MS's legislation to provide for a sentence of imprisonment to be imposed on irregularly staying TCN on the sole ground that he/she remains, without valid grounds, on the territory of that MS, contrary to an order to leave that territory within a given period.
+This means that, from now on, EUMS will be violating EU law if they impose imprisonment penalties to irregular immigrants merely based on their irregular migration status.
 Although this is not necessarily the end of criminalisation of irregular immigrants in the EU, it is a big step forward.
 The next paragraphs will analyse this judgement in the light of the repercussions it may have in EUMS's legislations that criminalise irregular immigration.

-In this judgment, the EUCJ gives a preliminary ruling under article 267 TFEU.
-It follows a request by an Italian court, before which Mr El Dridi had appealed a decision that sentenced him to a year imprisonment for not complying with an order of removal.
-Since Mr El Dridi was being held in custody, the Italian court also asked that the preliminary ruling be dealt with under an urgent procedure in accordance with article 104B of the Court's Rules of Procedure.255 as self-executing, in the EUCJ, Kadzoev case, C-357/09 PPU, 30 November 2009.
+In this judgment, the EUCJ gives a preliminary ruling under Article 267 TFEU.
+It follows a request by an Italian Court, before which Mr El Dridi had appealed a decision that sentenced him to a year imprisonment for not complying with an order of removal.
+Since Mr El Dridi was being held in custody, the Italian Court also asked that the preliminary ruling be dealt with under an urgent procedure in accordance with Article 104B of the Court's Rules of Procedure.